Franklin High School (Portland, Oregon)

-Franklin High School (formally Benjamin Franklin High School) is a public high school in Portland, Oregon, United States.
+Franklin High School (FHS, formally Benjamin Franklin High School) is a public high school in Portland, Oregon, United States.
 It is located in central southeast Portland in the South Tabor neighborhood.
+It is the second largest high school in the Portland Public School District.
+Its attendance boundary is expansive, with six middle schools feeding into it and covering a large portion of Southeast Portland, specifically the neighborhoods of Mt.
+Tabor, Lents, Mt.
+Scott-Arleta, Brentwood-Darlington, Sunnyside, and Richmond.

 History

 Founded in 1914, Franklin is Portland's fourth high school.
 The city's high schools were filled to capacity at the time, and the population in southeast Portland was rapidly growing.
-It was initially founded in part of the Creston elementary school, with nine instructors and 115 student in the spring 1914 semester.
-The current brick building, designed by Floyd Naramore, opened in September 1917.
+It was initially founded in part of the Creston Elementary School, with nine instructors and 115 students in the spring 1914 semester.
+The current building, designed by Floyd Naramore, opened in September 1917.

 In 1942, a statue of Benjamin Franklin, after whom the school was named, was installed outside of Franklin High School.

 Due to the baby boom and the passing of a $25 million building levy by the school district in 1947, a new addition for arts, industrial arts, and home economics departments was slated.

 In October 2010 the school decided to discontinue its competitive robotics team due to the lack of any school official sanctioning the team, allegedly by locking the team out of their workspace without access to their tools, or the more than $7000 the team had raised to sustain the program.
 The team had been a part of the school for seven years.

 Between 2015 and 2017, the school was modernized and expanded, with funding from a $482 million bond measure in 2012.
 The modernization included a new arts center, a new gym, biomedical, and culinary arts building, seismic retrofitting, and a new entrance.